wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getblocktemplate.md

 ---
-title: bch:getblocktemplate \[POST\]
+title: bch:getblocktemplate - Bitcoin Cash
-description: If the request parameters include a ‘mode’ key, that is used toexplicitly select between the default ‘template’ request or a‘proposal’.It returns data needed to construct a block to work on.
+description: Example code for the bch:getblocktemplate json-rpc method. Сomplete guide on how to use bch:getblocktemplate json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters